Authoritarian Populism Index.

 A handful of parties have tried but failed to challenge the big two.
 A partial explanation for the failures of the small parties is that the electoral system strongly favours the two large parties.

 Some of these challenger parties have been far out on the fringes, but none have gathered much support.
 The single biggest success for a radical right-wing party was when Imperium Europa won 3.2 percent in the European Parliament elections in 2019.
 However, it was not enough for a mandate.
+In the EP elections in 2024, support dropped to 2.6 percent.
 Imperium Europe is a fascist and openly racist party led by Norman Lowell, who, among other things, denies the Holocaust and has called Auschwitz the “Disneyland of Poland”.
 The party did not run in the last parliamentary elections.

 The most recent parliamentary elections were held in March 2022.
 The PL had been in power since 2013, and the last term was marked by a political crisis, with widespread corruption revelations and the murder of a political journalist forcing the resignation of the prime minister.
 Despite that, the election campaign became undramatic, partly because of the war in Ukraine, partly because the opinion polls showed too big a distance between the parties.
 The election resulted in PL being re-elected with somewhat stronger support, while PN lost two seats.
 Once again, no new party managed to challenge the two big ones.
 Two radical right parties each won half a percent.